 This might have been a good time for manager Joe Girardi to pull Hughes and bring in a reliever.

-Instead, he leaves Hughes in to pitch to Pedro Florimon.
+Instead, he goes against his usual policy, and trusts his starting pitcher, and leaves Hughes in to pitch to Pedro Florimon.
 And Hughes strikes him out.

 Okay, he got the 2nd out.
 Maybe he can work out of this.
 Leave him in there to get the 3rd out.